-Language skills can be as important to flyers as ability
+Language skills can be as important to flyers as ability at the controls. |

 The date approaches, when commercial aircraft pilots, who operate international routes, must have passed an English test, showing that their aviation spoken and comprehensive English is at least of ICAO’s Level 4.
 By 1 March, 2011 pilots, as well as experienced air traffic control officers (ATCO), according to ICAO’s Level 4 standard, will have to be able to make themselves clear in basic English and have the certificate proving this in order not to lose license for international operations.